django-cms/django-cms/cms/docs/plugins.md

 	from cms.plugin_pool import plugin_pool
 	from models import GalleryPlugin
 	from django.utils.translation import ugettext as _

 	class CMSGalleryPlugin(CMSPluginBase):
 		model = GalleryPlugin
 		name = _("Gallery")
 		render_template = "gallery/gallery.html"

 		def render(self, context, instance, placeholder):
 			return context.update({'gallery':instance.gallery, 'placeholder':placeholder})

 	plugin_pool.register_plugin(CMSGalleryPlugin)

 ### model ###

-is the CMSPlugin Model we created earlier
+is the CMSPlugin model we created earlier.
-If you don't need a model because you just want to display some template logic use CMSPlugin from cms.models as the model instead.
+If you don't need a model because you just want to display some template logic, use CMSPlugin from cms.models as the model instead.

 ### name ###

 will be displayed in the plugin editor

-### render_template ###
+### render\_template ###

 will be rendered with the context returned by the render function